Junior Optimist Octagon International

 Like Optimist International, JOI is "a community-based organization with a hierarchy that can take a member from a club to office at zone, district, national and international levels."
 Typically, each club plans their own fundraisers and service projects.
 The money raised is then donated to (projects and organizations that will improve the well-being of others, such as the Childhood Cancer Campaign (CCC).

 JOI’s motto is "Kids Serving Kids."
 Since JOI keeps leadership local, it is able to "empower young people to make positive decisions to serve fellow youths and their community."

 Overview

 In 1988, Optimist International recognized the rapid growth of Optimist Youth Clubs, which had grown to 30,000 members in 1,000 Junior Optimist and Octagon Clubs, and formed its own international organization - Junior Optimist Octagon International.
 Since then, JOI members have engaged themselves in youth service activities, such as the Childhood Cancer Campaign (CCC), the Optimist International Junior Golf Championships (OIJGC), and scholarship contests.
-Through their positive attitudes and unwavering commitment, JOI members continue to play a significant role in the change for the greater good.

-During the months of June and July, the JOI Convention takes place and members across the globe gather together.
-At this convention, members learn how to become great leaders in their Clubs and schools, exchange project ideas, and meet representatives from Clubs all over the world.
+During the months of June and July, the JOI Convention takes place.

-2020-2021 JOI Year Ahead

-The theme for 2020-2021 is "Shooting for the Stars of Optimism".
-The JOI Board is excited to push members to let their Optimism shine!
-There are some new programs and awards that have been created this year, like the "Star of the month” award.
-President Sophie-Chanel Bourré and the JOI Board are always available for questions or information.